timvw/arrow-flight-sql-client/README.md

 ## Installation

+Download a binary from our [Releases](https://github.com/timvw/arrow-flight-sql-client/releases).

-Using homebrew
+Or using homebrew

 ```bash
 brew tap timvw/tap
 brew install arrow-flight-sql-client
 ```

-Using cargo
+Or using cargo

 ```bash
 cargo install arrow-flight-sql-client
 ```

-Using docker
+Or using docker

 ```bash
 docker run --rm ghcr.io/timvw/arrow-flight-sql-client:v0.4.0 get-tables --hostname 192.168.1.95